• Skip to primary navigation

 Instructions

-• Peel and crush the garlic, chop finely both the garlic and the onion.
+• Meanwhile, peel and crush the garlic, and chop finely both the garlic and the onion.

-• Transfer the drained eggplant into the food processor and start blitzing adding the oil, a good and generous squeeze of lemon juice, a generous pinch of salt and black pepper.
-Taste and adjust the seasoning, oil and lemon as desired.
+• Transfer the drained eggplant to the food processor and start blitzing adding the oil, the chopped garlic & onion, a generous squeeze of lemon juice, and a pinch of salt & black pepper.
+Taste and adjust the seasoning, oil, and lemon as desired.

-• Heat up a pan, add 2 tablespoons of olive oil, paprika, mixed seeds (pumpkin, sunflower) and the pinenuts.
-Toast for literally 1 min tossing continuously and pour over the aubergine/eggplant dip.
+• Heat up a pan, add 2 tablespoons of olive oil, paprika, mixed seeds (pumpkin, sunflower), and the pinenuts.
+Toast for literally 1 min toss continuously and pour over the aubergine/eggplant dip.

 • Place the eggplant dip in a dish pour/ sprinkle over the toasted paprika and pinenuts mix on hot olive oil.

 • Serve with a good sprinkle of finely or coarsely chopped fresh parsley or coriander/cilantro.
-Best to serve with flatbreads, tortilla crisps or any homemade bread or sourdough.
+Best to serve it with flatbreads, tortilla crisps, or any homemade bread or sourdough.

 Notes

-• I like adding long pepper for a twist in flavour
+• I like adding long pepper for a twist in flavor

 Prepping the eggplants: